mac-comp240/hw0_hello-world/README.md

 ### 2. Push committed Changes to github

-In the bottom panel towards the right corner, just to the left of the GitHub button, choose the button labeled 'Push'.
+In the bottom panel towards the right corner, just to the left of the GitHub button, choose the button labeled 'Push 1'.
+It is finished when the arrow goes away and the button changes to 'Fetch'.

 You should be able to go back to GitHub and check whether your changes are now there for this repository.